Index of Embedded Networks in the Sphere: Index and nullity of the stationary triple junction networks on spheres

 The first one net is trivial.
 It is the great circle of $\mathbb{S}^2$.
 It is not a triple junction network based on our definition.

-Apart from the trivial one, the left nine nets can also be viewed as the stationary triple junction networks here.
+Apart from the trivial one, the left nine nets can also be viewed as stationary triple junction networks here.

-Following from the notations of polyhedra, we define the following notations. \begin{itemize} \item $V=\sharp(\mathcal{P})$, the number of triple junction points (the number of vertices). \item $E=\sharp(\mathcal{N})$, the number of geodesics in network (the number of edges). \item $F$, the number of regions after dividing $\mathbb{S}^2$ by network $\mathcal{N}$ (the number of faces). \end{itemize}
+Following the notation of polyhedra, we define the following notation. \begin{itemize} \item $V=\sharp(\mathcal{P})$, the number of triple junction points (the number of vertices). \item $E=\sharp(\mathcal{N})$, the number of geodesics in the network (the number of edges). \item $F$, the number of regions after dividing $\mathbb{S}^2$ by network $\mathcal{N}$ (the number of faces). \end{itemize}